qianxilin/chuanqi/README.md

 # Emerald
+#IMPORTANT Do not start Unity until the below steps are complete

 1. Pull latest repo updates
+2. Run AssetsPatcher.exe in Assets/_Unreal_Assets/ - wait for all files to download
 2. In Unity Hub click "Add" button
 3. Navigate to repo folder and select "Emerald" folder
 4. Open project and wait for everything to import